Kumarabhijeet1608/Network-Tracking-using-Wireshark-and-Google-Maps/README.md

 ## Adding Data to Google Maps

+After executing the code, save the output into Wordpad with a .kml extension.
 With our newly created .kml file, we’re now ready to add it to Google Maps.

 1. Navigate to [Google My Maps](https://www.google.com/mymaps).